informalsystems/hermes/guide/src/quick-start/installation.md

 ### Creating an alias for the executable

-It might be easier to create an alias for `hermes` so you can just run it by specifying the executable name instead of the whole path.
+It might be easier to create an alias for `hermes`, so you can just run it by specifying the executable name instead of the whole path.
 In order to create an alias execute the following command:

 ```shell
 alias hermes='cargo run --manifest-path $IBCRSPATH/Cargo.toml --release --bin hermes --'